Regression Discontinuity Design – Sharp

 F.1 McCrary Density Test (Manipulation Check)

-An essential diagnostic for any RDD.
+A key diagnostic for any RDD.
 If units can precisely sort around the cutoff, you will see a discontinuity in the density of the running variable at the cutoff.
 The McCrary test (and its modern successor rddensity) formally tests for this sorting behavior.

 - If the density is smooth through the cutoff: no evidence of manipulation (good)